-U.S. Will Seek To Extradite Huawei CFO Meng, Canadian Diplomat Says
+U.S. Will Seek To Extradite Huawei CFO Meng Wanzhou, Canadian Diplomat Says

 Schmitz adds, "A group of 143 scholars and former diplomats have signed an open letter to Chinese leader Xi Jinping demanding the release of the two Canadians."

-Meng was arrested in early December on U.S. suspicions of banking fraud — a crime that the U.S. says was related to Huawei violating trade sanctions against Iran.
-In addition to being a top executive at the Chinese tech behemoth, Meng is the daughter of the company's billionaire founder, Ren Zhengfei.
+Meng, who is also the daughter of the Chinese tech behemoth's billionaire founder and CEO, was arrested Dec.
+1. U.S. officials suspect her of committing bank fraud while trying to circumvent U.S. sanctions on Iran.

-Meng, who is reportedly 47 years old, was freed on bail of $10 million Canadian ($7.5 million U.S.) last month, after surrendering her passports and agreeing to wear a GPS monitor.
-Meng is currently living in one of the two houses she owns in the Vancouver area; her next court date is set for Feb.
+Meng was freed on bail of $10 million Canadian ($7.5 million U.S.) last month, after surrendering her passports and agreeing to wear a GPS monitor.
+She is currently living in one of the two houses she owns in the Vancouver area; her next court date is set for Feb.
 6.

-Responding to the confirmation that the U.S. and Canada will move ahead with the extradition, a Chinese government spokeswoman said it was a mistake to arrest the executive of the high-profile company.
+Responding to news that the U.S. will move ahead with the extradition request, a Chinese government spokeswoman said it was a mistake to have arrested Meng.

-"China will take action in response to measures taken by the U.S.," the Chinese Foreign Ministry's Hua Chunying said, according to the South China Morning Post.
+"China will take action in response to measures taken by the U.S.," the Chinese Foreign Ministry's Hua Chunying was quoted as saying by the South China Morning Post.
 "Everyone has to be held responsible for their own actions.
 Both the U.S. and Canada should be aware of the seriousness of the case and take steps to rectify the mistake."

 In an interview with the Globe and Mail, MacNaughton said that when he discussed the case with U.S. officials, he made it clear that Canada doesn't relish its role in the international drama around Meng.